-The results are not available immediately after the procedure.
+The results will not be known immediately after the procedure.
 The tissue samples collected will be sent to the lab for analysis.
 We will make you an appointment to discuss your results in a week to 10 days.
+Prior to the results you will have a check mammogram to make sure the marker is in the correct position.